slittorin/home-assistant-setup/README.md

    - Intended also to be utilized for other projects.
    - Setup a RPI instance with [Raspberry PI install](https://github.com/slittorin/raspberrypi-install/).

 ## Governing principles

 - Limit the number of exposed ports/services on the Home Assistant.
+- Allow 30 days of data to reside within the Home Assistant database before it is put into the history database.
+  - We have a rather good setup that should cope with the load, with the current number of sensors/integrations.

 # Setup for Server 1